learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 When you're done, it is time to run this assignment's tests.
 Make sure that you have your HTML content in a file called `my_list.html` in order to pass the check.
 Type `npm test` and verify that your tests pass.
+As always, don't forget you need to run `npm install` before running the tests, and to push up your code and submit it using CodeGrade once everything is passing.

 ## Conclusion